 Fall and winter are busy times for all of us.
-Between year-end bookkeeping, social (distance) engagements, busy storefront hours, and personal holiday shopping, it's no wonder these months fly by.
+And after a year of working to build back better from the ongoing pandemic, the 2021 Holiday Season is no exception.
+Add to that the year-end bookkeeping, social (distance) engagements, busy storefront hours, and personal holiday shopping, it's no wonder these months fly by.
 It's enough to overwhelm anyone.
-But it doesn't have to be when we take advantage of our community resources!